Elsevier Announces the Publication of the First Issue of Health Care: The Journal of Delivery Science and Innovation

 # # #

-About Health Care: The Journal of Delivery Science
+About Health Care: The Journal of Delivery Science and Innovation

 Health Care is supported by a deeply talented and experienced editorial board composed of senior leaders across all dimensions of health care improvement and innovation.
 Senior Editors-in-Chief include Ashish Jha, MD, MPH, Professor of Health Policy and Management at the Harvard School of Public Health and Arnold Milstein, MD, MPH, Professor of Medicine and Director of the Clinical Excellence Research Center at Stanford University, and Richard Shannon, MD., Frank Wister Professor and Chair of the Department of Medicine at the University of Pennsylvania.